Self-similarity and the direct (enstrophy) cascade in two-dimensional fluid turbulence

 where $g_e^\pm(\eta)$ are again arbitrary functions and the superscript denotes the sign of $y$.
 This family of solutions describes vorticity filaments oriented along the contracting direction of the straining flow.
-These filaments become thicker, rather than thinner, with their characteristic thickness growing as $\Delta y(t)\propto e^{\mathcal{E}t}$, hence this family of solutions describes so-called backscatter, or flux of enstrophy towards larger scales.
-For time-periodic large-scale flow, the corresponding small-scale vorticity field is also self-similar, $\omega(\Lambda^{-1} y,t)=\omega(y,t+T)$.
-Such solutions will only be dynamically relevant when the vorticity at the entrance of the hyperbolic region varies slowly in the $x$ and quickly in the $y$ direction.
-Indeed, this is commonly found to be the case in turbulent flow as illustrated in Figure \ref{fig:flow}(c).
-We will delay the discussion of backscatter until Section \ref{sec:discussion}.
+These filaments become thicker, rather than thinner, with their characteristic thickness growing as $\Delta y(t)\propto e^{\mathcal{E}t}$, hence this family of solutions describes so-called backscatter or flux of enstrophy from small scales towards large scales.
+For a time-periodic large-scale flow, the corresponding small-scale vorticity field is also self-similar, $\omega(\Lambda^{-1} y,t)=\omega(y,t+T)$.
+Such solutions will only be dynamically relevant when the vorticity at the entrance of the hyperbolic region varies slowly in the $x$ and quickly in the $y$ direction, i.e., has the form of filaments oriented along the contracting direction.
+Indeed, vorticity filaments with such an orientation are routinely found in turbulent flows featuring pronounced coherent structures, as illustrated in Figure \ref{fig:flow}(c), and this is due entirely to the interaction between adjacent hyperbolic regions.